KingBard77/KitaFund/README.txt

 ### Installing this application is fairly easy, just follow these steps:
 ****

-1. Import/load oswa_inv.sql into your mysql database.
+1. Import/load burgerbyte.sql into your mysql database.
 This should set up the basic structure of the database system.

 2. Modify the includes/config.php and change the variables to match your host, database, username and passwords.